tekumara/teamcity-kotlin-example/README.md

 A Hello World TeamCity Kotlin pipeline with sane defaults including:

-- triggers on push to any branch
+- trigger on push to any branch
-- disables build setting changes through the UI
+- disable build setting changes through the UI
-- posts status checks to GitHub (requires a personal access token set in `%github.access.token%`)
+- post status checks to GitHub (requires the parameter `%github.access.token%` be set to a personal access token)
-- enables the status widget
+- enable the status widget
-- runs on Linux agents
+- run on Linux agents only